Local Housing Allowance (LHA) is a way of working out how much Housing Benefit you can get to help pay the rent; it's:

 - you live in a caravan, mobile home or house boat

-till get 'old-style' Housing Benefit to help with your rent in these circumstances.
+You can still get 'old-style' Housing Benefit to help with your rent in these circumstances.

 Contact us for an appointment to get benefits advice in person at West Offices.